What Is the Heart according to the Bible?

 “Let us come forward to the Holy of Holies with a true heart in full assurance of faith, having our hearts sprinkled from an evil conscience and having our bodies washed with pure water.”

 This is further confirmed by the phrase “if our heart blames us” in 1 John 3:20.
-Since our conscience is what blames or condemns us when we’re wrong, this verse makes it abundantly clear that our conscience is part of our heart.
+Since our conscience blames, or condemns, us when we’ve done something wrong, this verse also makes it very clear that our conscience is part of our heart.

-The functions of our heart
+The importance of our heart

 “Our relationship with the Lord is always begun and maintained by the heart.
-Of course, to contact the Lord is a matter of the spirit, but this must be initiated and maintained by the heart, for our heart is the gateway of our whole being.” (p.
-75)
+Of course, to contact the Lord is a matter of the spirit, but this must be initiated and maintained by the heart, for our heart is the gateway of our whole being.”

 “In other words, the heart becomes both the entrance and the exit of our being.
 Whatever enters into us must enter through the heart.
-Whatever comes out from us must proceed through the heart.” (p.
-75)
+Whatever comes out from us must proceed through the heart.”

 Our heart and our relationship with the Lord